johannschopplich/kirby-serp-preview/README.md

 | `descriptionContentKey` | `null`                     | –         | The content key for the page's custom description.                                                                                                      |
 | `defaultDescription`    | `null`                     | ✅        | Plain text or Kirby query to use as a fallback if the `descriptionContentKey` is empty.                                                                 |
 | `searchConsoleUrl`      | `null`                     | –         | If provided, the section will display a link to the Google Search Console.                                                                              |

-## Migration

-Each major release might introduce breaking changes, new features, or deprecate old ones.
-The migration guide will help you to understand what has changed and how to adapt your project to the new version.

-### From v0.x to v1.0

-- The `descriptionFallback` section property has been renamed to `defaultDescription`.
-Please update your blueprints accordingly.

 ## License